aolney/ct-modular-book/docs/03-harmonic-sounds.md

 <p class="caption">(\#fig:tap-string)(ref:tap-string)</p>
 </div>

-Although Figure \@ref(fig:tap-string) looks straightforward and might lead us to believe that the differences between the simulation and plucking an instrument are superficial, the true story is more complicated.
+Although Figure \@ref(fig:tap-string) looks straightforward and might lead us to believe that the differences between the simulation and plucking a string are superficial, the true story is more complicated.
 A real string pluck does not create a single standing wave but rather a [stack of standing waves happening all at once](https://physics.stackexchange.com/a/412746).
 This is because, unlike the simulation in \@ref(fig:sim-reflect), the wave created by plucking a string is not a sine wave but has an initial shape [more like a triangle](https://physics.stackexchange.com/questions/111780/why-do-harmonics-occur-when-you-pluck-a-string).
 In addition, a string pluck is highly likely [not to occur in the middle of the string](https://physics.stackexchange.com/questions/411175/fourier-series-analysis/411177#411177).